-- \\\\23.
-What, in 1 Corinthians 11:33-34, was the inspired solution to the unworthy manner (11:17-22)?
-The solution was not to jettison the meal, but simply to wait for each other (see 11:21).
-Those who felt they could not wait for the others to arrive were instructed to "eat at home." - C.K.
+- C.K.
 Barrett: "Paul's point is that, if the rich wish to eat and drink on their own, enjoying better food than their poorer brothers, they should do this at home; if they cannot wait for others (verse 33), if they must indulge to excess, they can at least keep the church's common meal free from practices that can only bring discredit upon it ... those who are so hungry that they cannot wait for their brothers should satisfy their hunger before they leave home, in order that decency and order may prevail in the assembly" (underling mine). - 24.
 Based on 1 Corinthians 11:33, why did the church meet each week?
 They came together as a church in order "to eat" (another telic infinitive).

-Donald Guthrie: [Paul] "sets the Lord's supper in the context of the fellowship meal."
-29
+Donald Guthrie: [Paul] "sets the Lord's supper in the context of the fellowship meal."35

-- Observation: This is the only reason ever given in the New Testament as to why the early church came together each Lord's Day.
+- Observation: The Lord's Supper is the only reason ever given in the New Testament as to why the early church came together each Lord's Day.
 See also Acts 20:7a, 1 Corinthians 11:20.
 Doubtless they did other things when met besides eat, but the driving purpose behind their gatherings was to celebrate the holy meal. - 25.
-Based on 1 John 3:2 & Titus 2:11-13, what additional benefit comes from understanding the prophetic aspects of the Lord's Supper?
+Based on 1 John 3:2 & Titus 2:11-13, what additional benefit comes from remembering the prophetic aspects of the Lord's Supper?
 It generates second-coming holy living: - ESV 1 John 3:2 ... we know that when he appears we will be like him, because we shall see him as he is.
 And everyone who thus hopes in him purifies himself as he is pure. - ESV Titus 2:11-13 ... the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age, waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ ...